SoftUni-Internal/interactive-content/EN/00-Encapsulation/04-Mutable-and-Immutable-Objects.md

  + team.getReserveTeam ().size());
 ```

-## It should not function the following way:
+## It Should not Function the Following way:

 ```java
 Team team = new Team (name: "Black Eagles");